nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

     -- ...
 ```

-This works perfectly fine and we could stop here.
-However, there is a bit of repetitiveness with the selector functions passed to `asks`.
-I'd argue it has the advantage of being very clear and explicit.
-But it does get worse if you have a lot of nested environments.
+This implementation works perfectly fine, and we could stop here.
+However, the selector functions passed to `asks` have a bit of repetitiveness.
+They do have the advantage of being very clear and explicit.
+But it will get worse if we have a lot of nested environments.
 Indeed, if we look at the "create ticket" handler one level deeper:

 ```haskell
 createTicketHandler :: CreateTicketRequest -> AppTicket CreateTicketResponse